Gers: tourism and sightseeing

 Visit Gers, France

-The Gers department of France is located in the heart of the Midi-Pyrenees region, south of the Lot-et-Garonne (Aquitaine) and north of Haute-Garonne and the Hautes-Pyrenees.
+The French Gers department is located in the heart of the Midi-Pyrenees region, south of the Lot-et-Garonne department of Aquitaine and to the north of Haute-Garonne and the Hautes-Pyrenees.

 In many places in the department you will come across mention of the pilgrim paths to Santiago de Compostela - keep an eye out for carved stone shells above doorways in particular, which marks the medieval routes.